What is an archive?

 What is in an archive?

 The contents of an archive can include many different kinds of items: paper-based items such as letters and diaries, photographic records such as prints, negatives, and slides, audio and video recordings, scrapbooks, art, clothing, and even what we call “born digital” items such as emails, digital photos or videos, social media posts and webpages.
-Everyone creates archival material, but not everyone’s voices are included in the archival record.
+Everyone creates archival material, but not everyone is included in the archival record.
 Archivists today are working to change this and create a more thorough representation of history by including more voices, experiences and perspectives.

 What can you use an archive for?